sagemathinc/sbir2015/description.md

+---
-# Project Description -- "SBIR Phase I: Interactive homework problems for advanced computational mathematics"
+title:  Project Description -- SBIR Phase I -- Interactive homework problems for advanced computational mathematics
+author: William A. Stein
+geometry: margin=1.4in
+numbersections: true
+toc: true
+---

-## Introduction
+# Introduction
 We propose to design and implement a new approach to interactive online homework problems called ``SageCloud Interactive Problems'' (SCIP) that